Shavolski/Imarc-Frontend-Test/README.md

 ![pic 1](src/instruction_images/7.png)

 ### Step 8
-Prepared the project for deployment on Heroku.
+Prepared the project for deployment on Netlify and it is LIVE!.
 ![pic 1](src/instruction_images/6.png)

 ## Here's my contact info in case you have more queries.